terrencetec/kontrol/docs/source/tutorial.rst

 And we've obtained a seismic noise model that has a flat spectrum above the secondary microseism.
+The reasons behind this are rather involved and the explanation can be found in the references.
-The main reasons we had to do this are because
+But in simple words, the main reasons we had to do this are because

 #.
 Make the sensor correction filter a high-pass filter.
 #.
 So the sensor correction filter won't amplify any seismometer and seismic